Our commitment to you

 - Government identifiers (such as tax file number, NDIS reference number or Medicare number)

 - Details of identification documents (such a driver’s license)

 - Details of next of kin or other nominated representatives

 Why we collect your personal information

 We collect personal information for the purposes of:

-- providing quality health or aged care services to you;
+- Providing quality health, NDIS or aged care services.

-- assisting your treating doctors, nursing staff, other health professionals or carers in providing health or aged care to you at our facilities;
+- Assisting treating doctors, pharmacists, nursing staff, other health professionals or carers in providing health, NDIS or aged care services at its facilities.

-- our internal administrative requirements, including information required by our insurers and legal representatives; and
+- Internal administrative requirements, including information required by insurers and legal representatives.

-- quality review, clinical audit, service-monitoring, planning, evaluation and accreditation activities.
+- Quality reviews, including NDIS audits, clinical audits, service-monitoring, planning, evaluation, and accreditation activities.

 We may also collect your personal information for the purposes of direct marketing and managing our relationship with you.
 From time to time we may offer you other products and services.

 Where reasonable and practical, we will collect your personal information directly from you prior or at the time of providing our services, and as an ongoing process.
 We may also collect your personal information from other sources provided you have consented to this, or we are required and authorised by law to collect the information.
 This can include information from health care professionals, pharmacists, government departments and agencies, your family, your representative, or third parties who provide services to you.

 How do we use and disclose your personal information?